twallema/pySODM/docs/quickstart.md

 model = SIR(states={'S': 1000, 'I': 1}, parameters={'beta': 0.35, 'gamma': 5})
 ```

 Simulate the model using the `sim()` method.
-The solver method and tolerance, as well as the timesteps in the output can be tailored. pySODM supports the use of `datetime` types as timesteps.
+The solver method and tolerance of `scipy.solve_ivp()`, as well as the timesteps included in the output can be tailored. pySODM supports the use of `datetime` types as timesteps.

 ```python
 # Timesteps